image249

 • Universal MCA / National Hispanic Media Coalition Film Project Award

-• South Coast Repertory Hispanic Playwrights Project Award.
+• South Coast Repertory Hispanic Playwrights Project Award

 • Santa Monica Artist Fellowship